Insydebv/webdev-scss-styleguide/README.md

 ### General

 * Use the `.scss` syntax, never the original `.sass` syntax
 * Put blank lines between rule declarations, mixins and functions.
+* Each Components (BEM or otherwise) gets its own file in /components, preceding the file name with an underscore: _component-name.scss

 ### Vendor prefixes